-Incredibly easy to make and absolutely scrumptious.
-These bars will be a real hit with all your friends and family.
-Make a batch, or two, today!
+These Cherry Bars are incredibly easy to make and absolutely scrumptious.
+They're sure to be a hit with all your friends and family.

 These cherry bars are so easy to make.
 Layers of batter, cherry pie filling and lots of icing drizzled over top.

 I think by now my readers have probably learned a couple of things about me.
 One is I love cherry pie filling more than any normal person should.
 Not even kidding, it's a serious obsession.

 The second thing is I have horrible timing.
 I wanted to post these weeks ago, but life just got in the way a little bit.
 I'm a bit of a procrastinator.

 Never intentionally.
 My life, just like most of you reading this, is quite hectic.

 I made these bars after seeing them on Pinterest.
 There are so many versions of them out there.
 For the purpose of this post, I used Taste of Home's version, but tweaked it just a wee bit.
 I also really love Deliciously Sprinkled's version.